MTTGIT19/mttgit19.github.io/_posts/mindset/2024-01-18-lifeprinciples.md

 tags: [mindset]     # TAG names should always be lowercase
 ---

 > "We are what we repeatedly do.
-Excellence, then, is not an act, but a habit". - Will Durant {: .prompt-tip }
+Excellence, then, is not an act, but a habit." - Will Durant {: .prompt-tip }

 # Murphy’s Law